 General Education P2 and CCD.
-In this course, students will explore the sacred literature, practices and cultures of Islam, Buddhism, Hinduism, Jainism, Sikhism, Confucianism, Taoism, and the religions of Japan.
+In this course, students will explore the sacred literature, practices and cultures of Islam, Buddhism, Hinduism, Jainism, Sikhism, Confucianism, and Taoism.
 (FA, odd years) Prerequisite: Sophomore standing or consent of the instructor.

-o REL308: Philosophy of Religion (4 hours)
+REL308: Philosophy of Religion (4 hours)